-For a new twist on the traditional cheese and crackers, try this beautiful Mediterranean appetizer tray with baked goat feta for appetizers.
-The star, a tangy baked goat feta cheese drizzled with olive oil, fresh herbs and red pepper.
+A twist on traditional cheese and crackers, try this beautiful Mediterranean appetizer tray called a mezze platter with baked feta.
+The star, a tangy goat cheese baked fetadrizzled with olive oil, fresh herbs and red pepper.
 It takes just 15 minutes in the oven.
 The rest of the tray is easily assembled from purchased ingredients.
-There’s something for everyone to nibble on while you finish dinner.
+There’s something for everyone to nibble on.

 When the front door opens, wonderful aromas of the dinner cooking rush to welcome friends and family for an evening of good food and being together.
 Everyone heads for the kitchen, wine starts to pour, and it’s then everyone needs a nibble.